Need help with your Discussion

 Instructions

-As a consultant working in the area of business analysis, you are expected to make recommendations to clients regarding the optimization of business operations, including production, material control, quality, and delivery.
-In order to convey a sense of professionalism, self-efficacy, and value to the client, you have decided to create a detailed report that outlines the key components of MRP to recommend or caution against the installation of an MRP system.
+As a consultant in business analysis, you are expected to make recommendations to clients regarding the optimization of business operations, including production, material control, quality, and delivery.
+To convey a sense of professionalism, self-efficacy, and value to the client, you have created a detailed report outlining the critical components of MRP to recommend or caution against installing an MRP system.

-Since your services are rewarded primarily by the effective launch of MRP within the client’s organization, you want to define certain business characteristics that are likely to undermine or block the effective application of MRP so that you will recognize and avoid consulting agreements that carry a high risk of failure.
-Knowing in advance what these undesirable characteristics are puts you in a position to adjust your promise to deliver accurately or withdraw your name from the list of potential vendors for the client.
+Since your services are rewarded primarily by the effective launch of MRP within the client’s organization, you want to define specific business characteristics that are likely to undermine or block the practical application of MRP so that you will recognize and avoid consulting agreements that carry a high risk of failure.
+Knowing in advance what these undesirable characteristics put you in a position to adjust your promise to deliver accurately or withdraw your name from the list of potential vendors for the client.

 Include the following in your report: